RobLui/grav-learn/pages/01.basics/06.folder-structure/docs.md

 ### /user/config

-The [files in the config directory](../grav-configuration) are used to configure the web site and have been discussed in the previous chapter.
+The [files in the config directory](../grav-configuration) are used to configure the website and have been discussed in the previous chapter.

 ### /user/data